FAQ: How adding an internal barometer (-IB sensor) affects an Alicat device

 - Alicat’s absolute pressure gauges, controllers, and dual-valve controllers.

-Note: Portable versions come with a barometer by default.
+Note: All portable devices come with a barometer by default.

 What are the primary features of an –IB unit?